hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

 [![NuGet](https://img.shields.io/nuget/v/QuantumSuperposition.svg)](https://www.nuget.org/packages/QuantumSuperposition)
 ![Quantum Algorithms Inside](https://img.shields.io/badge/quantum--algorithms-included-blueviolet)

-.NET’s most confident way to say “maybe”
+.NET’s most confident way to say "maybe"

 QuantumSuperposition is a .NET library that brings a dash of quantum weirdness to your C# code.
 Inspired by the bizarre beauty of quantum mechanics, it lets your variables exist in multiple states simultaneously — just like Schrödinger’s cat, but with less moral ambiguity.